 Exceptionally Able Students

-We consider ‘Exceptionally Able’ (EA) those students who have the ability to shine, consistently performing, or capable of performing, at a level significantly ahead of their peer group in one or more areas.
+The british school consider ‘Exceptionally Able’ (EA) those students who have the ability to shine, consistently performing, or capable of performing, at a level significantly ahead of their peer group in one or more areas.
 Our EA provision is aimed at supporting and

 challenging more able, gifted and talented pupils in achieving their full potential by devising programmes of work adapted to their needs.